janbogar/janbogar.github.io/_posts/2017-8-24-pink-is-for-girls.md

  - "this and that"
  - "programming"
 excerpt: >-
     "Great shirt/jacket/climbing shoes, but it comes only in pink!"
 That's what a complaint of an outdoors woman in an outdoor shop could sound like.
 Let's face it: gender stereotypes still hold our society firmly in their grasp.
-Even the toughest women, with ascends so hard that they put to shame many a man, can't easily avoid pink outdoor clothes, even if they would like to.
+Even the toughest women, with climbs so hard that they put to shame many a man, can't easily avoid pink outdoor clothes, even if they would like to.
 Supply is simply limited.
 Or maybe not?
 ---
 <img alt="mysterious girl in pink" src="{{site.baseurl}}/images/pink-is-for-girls/pic.jpeg" />

 "Great shirt/jacket/climbing shoes, but it comes only in pink!"
 That's what a complaint of an outdoors woman in an outdoor shop may sound like.
 Let's face it: gender stereotypes hold our society firmly in their grasp.
-Even the toughest women, with ascends so hard that they put to shame many a man, can't easily avoid pink outdoor clothes, even if they would like to.
+Even the toughest women, with climbs so hard that they put to shame many a man, can't easily avoid pink outdoor clothes, even if they would like to.
 Supply is simply limited.
 Or maybe not?

 How is it really?
 How much women's outdoor equipment is actually pink?
 And what about the men's wear?
 Who could know?